mbenke/zpf2016/Slides/11Concur/concur.md

 readMVar :: MVar a -> IO a  --  Atomic read
 ~~~~

-`stdout` is guarded by an MVar, hence A and B in the previous example come more or less evenly.
+`stdout` is guarded by an MVar, hence A and B in the previous example
+come more or less evenly.

+`takeMVar` wakes one thread

+`readMVar` wakes all threads waiting on this `MVar`

 # Asynchronous I/O